Premiership of Sheikh Mujibur Rahman: Reconstruction and rehabilitation

 The war of 1971 and the cyclone of 1970 practically destroyed a huge amount of infrastructures that had to be rebuilt.
 Bangladesh urged its friends and the international community to contribute to the reconstruction of the country.
-The Soviet Union sent 800 mariners to clear off the mines from Chattagram Sea Port to make it useable and by 1974, the port was ready to be used.
+The Soviet Union sent 800 mariners to clear off the mines from Chattagram Sea Port to make it usable and by 1974, the port was ready to be used.
 India sent some officials in early 1972 to run the country as Bangladesh lacked efficient professionals.
 India also helped Bangladesh to mend some roads and bridges.

-The United States, despite their role in supporting Pakistan during the liberation war, provided a sizeable amount of food grains and aid equivalent to USD 824 million.
-USD 1.4 million was provided to the Cholera Research Laboratory and a developmental loan of USD 30 million was approved in January 1975 to buy seeds and fertilizers.
+The United States, despite their role in supporting Pakistan during the liberation war, provided a sizeable amount of food grains and aid equivalent to US$824 million.
+USD 1.4 million was provided to the Cholera Research Laboratory and a developmental loan of US$30 million was approved in January 1975 to buy seeds and fertilizers.
 USAID provided funds for the coastal embankment project and the repair and overhaul of the Siddhirganj Power Plant which was damaged during the war.
 The World Bank agreed to sponsor the development of the Ashuganj Fertilizer Factory, a project that was partially supported by the United States.
 The roads and bridges between Dhaka and Aricha were repaired with U.S. support.

 The Sheikh Mujib administration enforced a decree to restore the judicial activities in the country in January 1972.
 The government also waived all due land taxes for cultivable lands to revive the rural economy at the earliest.
 In addition to that, the government waived housing taxes in urban areas to expedite the rebuilding of damaged infrastructures.
 The Trading Corporation of Bangladesh was established in the same year to conduct trading activities.
 The rebuilding of schools and educational institutions started after the war with donors' support.
 A project was taken to buy and print textbooks and reference books.

 To rehabilitate the freedom fighters, Bangladesh Freedom Fighter Welfare Trust was founded in 1972.
 A rehabilitation centre was opened in Mohammadpur, Dhaka.